Looking Closely at the Growth Curve for e.l.f. Beauty Inc. (ELF)

 Morgan Stanley gave a rating of “Overweight” to ELF, setting the target price at $20 in the report published on December 16th of the previous year.

-During the last 5 trading sessions, ELF remain unchanged, which changed the moving average for the period of 200-days by +141.26% in comparison to the 20-day moving average, which settled at $23.43.
+During the last 5 trading sessions, ELF rose by +0.26%, which changed the moving average for the period of 200-days by +150.37% in comparison to the 20-day moving average, which settled at $23.53.
 In addition, e.l.f.
-Beauty Inc. saw -5.76% in overturn over a single year, with a tendency to cut further losses.
+Beauty Inc. saw -6.87% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading